enterovirus-phylo/nextclade_d68/dataset/README.md

 EV-D68 is divided into subgenogroups A (A1-A2), B (B1–B3), and C.

-These designations are based on phylogenetic structure and are widely used in molecular epidemiology, similar to genotype/subgenotype systems for other enteroviruses.
+These designations are based on phylogenetic structure and are widely used in molecular epidemiology, similar to subgenotype systems for other enteroviruses.
 Unlike influenza (H1N1, H3N2) or SARS-CoV-2, there is no universal, standardized global lineage nomenclature for enteroviruses — naming follows conventions from published studies and surveillance practice.

 ## What is a Nextclade dataset?